trainslaw/Sip-N-Puff-Accessibility-Project/README.md

 If you build this device or know someone who could benefit from it:
 - Share this repo.
-- Post about it on social media (tag me if you like!).
+- Post about it on social media (tag me if you like!
+Instagram: @trainslaw24).
 - Help improve it for others — **collaboration makes this stronger**.

 ---